List of Danish submissions for the Academy Award for Best International Feature Film

-Since the inaugural award in 1956, Denmark has submitted fifty-nine films for consideration for the Academy Award for Best International Feature Film.
+Denmark has submitted fifty-nine films for consideration for the Academy Award for Best International Feature Film since the inaugural award in 1956.
 (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.)
 The official Danish submission is selected annually in late summer by the Danish Film Institute.

-As of 2025, Denmark won four times, for: Babette's Feast (1987), Pelle the Conqueror (1988), In a Better World (2010) and Another Round (2020).
+As of 2026, Denmark won four times, for: Babette's Feast (1987), Pelle the Conqueror (1988), In a Better World (2010) and Another Round (2020).